 What we’re doing

-As well as helping to keep reform of Religious Education high on the Government’s agenda, we have successfully assisted measurable reforms in RE.
-In 2004, after we participated on the steering committee for the National Framework for RE, Humanism was included as a recommended area of study for all pupils.
-Similarly, we were members of the steering groups that developed the further English non-statutory programmes of study and attainment targets for key stage 3 and key stage 4/5 RE in 2007; the (abandoned) level descriptions and key stage 1/2 non-statutory programme of learning, in 2010; and the 2010 non-statutory guidance.
+- As well as helping to keep reform of religious education high on the Government’s agenda, we have successfully assisted in all other recent measurable reforms in RE.
+In 2012-13 we were on the steering group for the RE Council’s RE Subject Review, and were pleased that the final curriculum framework it produced for English schools is as inclusive of teaching about humanism as it is of religions.
+Similarly, we were members of the steering groups that developed the further English non-statutory programmes of study and attainment targets for key stage 3 and key stage 4/5 RE in 2007; the level descriptions and key stage 1/2 non-statutory programme of learning, in 2010; and the 2010 non-statutory guidance.

-We’re currently fundraising to keep our dedicated campaigner on ‘faith’ schools and education.
-We’ve not yet raised his salary for 2016 – you can help us do so by donating at http://www.justgiving.com/nofaithschools.
+We’re currently fundraising to keep our dedicated campaigner on faith schools and education.
+We’ve not yet raised her salary for the year ahead – you can help us do so by donating to our crowdfunder.

 You could become a member of your local SACRE and help to ensure that children and young people in your area get taught a balanced and inclusive RE curriculum.
 There might be a vacancy in your area; if you are interested in finding out more, then please email us.
 Or, alternatively, you could become a school volunteer.

-You can also support the BHA by becoming a member.
+You can also support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
-You can make a donation to the BHA.
+You can make a donation to Humanists UK.